Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Related Work

 \paragraph{Finite-state model extraction from RNNs.} The extraction of FSCs originates from extracting finite-state models from RNNs, which has been explored already in the 1990s~\cite{DBLP:journals/neco/ZengGS93,DBLP:journals/nn/OmlinG96} and has recently gained attention.
 There are two major approaches: automata learning ~\cite{DBLP:conf/icml/WeissGY18,DBLP:conf/cdmake/MayrY18,DBLP:conf/ifm/MuskardinAPT22} from the trajectories sampled from the RNN, and quantization of hidden states of RNNs~\cite{DBLP:conf/iclr/KoulFG19,pip-rnn}.
-Automata learning from RNNs under partial observability has been proposed by~\citet{borktacas24}.
-However, they focus on deterministic policies and the $L^*$ algorithm~\cite{DBLP:journals/iandc/Angluin87}, while we use an adaptation of \textsc{Alergia}~\cite{DBLP:conf/icgi/CarrascoO94} to support stochastic policies.
-In line with~\citet{DBLP:conf/iclr/KoulFG19} and~\citet{pip-rnn}, we also experiment with ways to extract an FSC directly from the RNN.
+In line with~\citet{DBLP:conf/iclr/KoulFG19},~\citet{carr2019counterexample,DBLP:conf/ijcai/CarrJT20,DBLP:journals/jair/Carr0T21}, and~\citet{pip-rnn}, we also experiment with ways to extract an FSC directly from the RNN.
 Compared to these, our proposed architecture enhances control over memory size and stabilizes learning by eliminating the straight-through gradient estimate by reparametrization using Gumbel softmax distribution~\cite{jang2017categorical}.
-Though similar in principle to~\citet{DBLP:journals/sosym/AichernigKMPT24}, our architecture improves upon the prior work by enabling stochastic action and memory state-updates, and achieving faster convergence.
+Though similar in principle to the work of~\citet{DBLP:journals/sosym/AichernigKMPT24}, our architecture improves upon the prior work by enabling stochastic action and memory state-updates, and achieving faster convergence.

 \paragraph{Robust DRL}